 Running also helped see how stupid I was, killing myself for 16 years by inhaling 4,000 chemicals,60 of which are proven to be carcinogens.
 And, nicotine is a natural pesticide!
 Yes, you heard right, nicotine is the tobacco plant’s natural defense mechanism against bugs!

 I was putting a pesticide in my blood.
 How stupid was I?
 The answer is very!

 Running helped me realize that eating refined and processed food was not the best practice.
 I remove white sugar, white salt, white flour, white rice, and milk that comes from animals from my diet.
-I replaced the white sugar with more natural sweeteners like dates and Blackstrap Molasses.
-I replaced white salt with Himalayan salt (pink),white flour with whole wheat flour, white rice with brown or wild rice, and milk that comes from animals with plant-based milk like almond milk, which is my favorite, and soya milk.
+Also, I replaced the white sugar with more natural sweeteners like dates and Blackstrap Molasses.
+I replaced white salt with Himalayan salt (pink).
+White flour with whole wheat flour.
+White rice with brown or wild rice.
+Milk that comes from animals with plant-based milk like almond milk, which is my favorite, and soya milk.

 I put this transformation on paper in my latest book, My Weight Loss Journey: How I lost 44 pounds and never gained them back using a plant based diet..

 Running helps me solve my daily problems, and helps me relax and find solutions to dead ends.
-Running keeps me in touch with our mother, our beautiful planet, especially when I am running into the forest in uncharted trails!
+Furthermore, running keeps me in touch with our mother, our beautiful planet, especially when I am running into the forest in uncharted trails!

 Running keeps my immune system in top shape, and that’s the most important thing of all.

 Let me tell you a secret.
 You don’t get sick because a virus or a bacteria gets into your body, that’s erroneous thinking of Western medicine so they will sell you a shit load of drugs.